Revolut Alternatives: 8 Better Platforms for Growing Companies in 2026

 When not to use Wise Business

 Wise Business excels at straightforward international payments but lacks spend management features like expense automation workflows and corporate card programs.
-Companies needing both international payments and expense automation should evaluate Airwallex or Brex instead.
-The platform also doesn't offer forward contracts for companies needing to lock in future exchange rates.
+Companies needing both international payments and expense automation should evaluate other platforms.

 Pricing